shellphish-support-syndicate/aixcc-finals-team-interviews/6---TrailOfBits/transcript.md

 **Adam:** I was just going to say I was pushing the team.
 The team wants to do a nice sanitized open source release and redact the history and I'm like show the people the guts of the sausage.
 I they want to see all the crazy comments where you're being like "why the f doesn't this work" and "magic hack to get this thing to work."
 And yeah, I was also pushing for that for CTF challenges, but nobody likes to show the history.
 They just want to see the finished product.

-**Michael:** AICC is too high profile.
+**Michael:** AICxC is too high profile.
 I don't want to get all the nerd sniping after this.

 **Adam:** And that's 100% correct.
 I think that's totally fair.
 And I wrote very little to none of the code, so it doesn't affect me at all.

+**Evan:** Nice.

-**Yan:** Nice.
-One of the other benefits of being a tenure track professor, right?
+**Michael:** One of the other benefits of being a tenure track professor, right?

 **Adam:** Yes.
 Yes.
 We were Yan and I were in advisory roles, helping with helping out when when stuff needed helping out.
 But cool.

-Everyone went hands-on, but you know.
+**Yan:** Everyone went hands-on, but you know.

 **Adam:** Yeah.
 Exactly.
 You got to.
 Yeah.
 All right.
 Well, thank you so much for Trail of Bits and specifically Michael and Evan for joining us today.
 I'm Adam D. You can find me online at Adam Dupe.
-He's Zardis.
-You can find him online at zardis.
-Together, we're CTF radio and you can find us online at CTFradio.
+He's Zardus.
+You can find him online at zardus.
+Together, we're CTF radio and you can find us online at CTFradiooo.
 You can send us questions through email at ctfradio@gmail.com.
 And your questions might end up on a future episode of CTF radio.
 Take care and happy hacking.